Roy Hart (performer): Performances

 Between 1969 and 1974, Roy Hart presented the world premier of a work composed especially for him by Hans Werner Henze entitled Versuch über Schweine, performed with the English Chamber Orchestra at the Queen Elizabeth Hall in London.
 He also performed a piece by Karlheinz Stockhausen called Spiral, which the composer adapted for Hart's voice.
 In addition, the entire group, under the name the Roy Hart Theatre, performed pieces they devised themselves using vocal techniques derived from Alfred Wolfsohn combined with voice and movement exercises developed by Hart, which were performed at The Place and the Round House theatres in London.
 Reviewing a performance at the Round House, Herbert Kretzmer wrote in the Daily Express newspaper:

 On an enormous poster on the walls of the Round House are painted the words: 'Language is dead.
 Long live the voice.'
 Inside the building about two dozen dedicated and mostly very young people celebrate and explore and bend the human voice…Watching this is like chancing upon a group therapy session in full cry.
 Rejecting the repressive and limiting cadences of traditional languages, they croak, scream, cry like seagulls, sing sweetly, and shout hoarsely.
 The impact and the insight are sometimes stunning.
 I have never seen actors giving quite so much of themselves.

 In addition to London-based performances, Roy Hart performed pieces at festivals and venues in Spain, Germany, Austria, and Switzerland.
 Some were solo performances by Hart, others used the whole Roy Hart Theatre troupe, including Mariage de Lux by Serge Béhar, and Ich Bin by Paul Pörtner, both works especially written for the group.
 The Roy Hart Theatre also collaborated with some of the actors from Peter Brook's troupe in a devised performance.

 In Lettres Françaises under the title of "Voice and Madness – Echo of the Origin of Man", Catherine Clément described her experience of witnessing a performance by the Roy Hart Theatre as like being in the presence of the unconscious.
+The Fonds de Dotation Malérargues was established in 2021 to preservie and develop the Malérargues estate and support cultural, artistic, anthropological and educational activities related to the human voice and the heritage of Alfred Wolfsohn, Roy Hart and the Roy Hart Theatre.